Super-powered continuous delivery with Git

 And that ease of shipping a single code change is the essence of continuous delivery.

-Notice the naming convention used in the picture above: it's the unique key for the JIRA issue being implemented, plus a short, human-readable description of what that issue is all about.
-So as a release manager or other stakeholder, you could look at the repo shown above and know at a glance that the user story tracked by AMKT-13952 is ready for release because you can see that it's been merged to master.
+Notice the naming convention used in the picture above: it's the unique key for the Jira issue being implemented, plus a short, human-readable description of what that issue is all about.
+So as a release manager or other stakeholder, you could look at the repo shown above and know at a glance that the user story tracked by AMKT-13952 is ready for release because you can see that it's been merged to main.
 That's traceability without all the manual effort – boom.

 So how does the Git + continuous delivery workflow work?